 The program was started to curb the ecological damage that recreation brought upon the environment.
 It was after studies in the 1920s revealed massive trampling of vegetation as a result of outdoor activities.
 Leave No Trace came to be in the late 1970s after increased awareness of proper outdoor ethics and the impacts of recreational use on the wilderness.

 It is upon anyone that enjoys time outdoors to respect and look out for Mother Nature by holding onto the seven principles of the Leave No Trace movement.

-Being a hiking enthusiast and nature lover, share your experience and your contribution towards minimum impact to our nature.
-Motivate our readers and outdoor enthusiasts to keep our Mother nature unaltered.
+Being a hiking enthusiast and nature lover, share your experience and your contribution towards the minimum impact on our nature.
+Motivate our readers and outdoor enthusiasts to keep Mother nature unaltered.
 Share your views here.